go-acme/lego/docs/content/dns/zz_gen_rcodezero.md

 The environment variable names can be suffixed by `_FILE` to reference a file instead of a value.
 More information [here]({{< ref "dns#configuration-and-credentials" >}}).

+## Description

+Generate your API Token via https://my.rcodezero.at with the `ACME` permissions.
+This are special tokens with limited access for ACME requests only.

+RcodeZero is an Anycast Network so the distribution of the DNS01-Challenge can take up to 2 minutes